-- Flexible Filaments: Flexible filaments produce prints that are bendable, yet tough.
-These materials can be used to print anything from wrist watches to phone covers.
+Flexible filaments produce prints that are bendable, yet tough.
+These materials can be used to print anything from wristwatches to phone covers.

-- Metal Filament: Metal filaments are made of finely ground metals and a polymer glue.
+Metal filaments are made of finely ground metals and polymer glue.
 They can come in steel, brass, bronze and copper in order to get the true look and feel of a metal object.

-- Wood Filament: These filaments contain finely-ground wood powder mixed with a polymer glue.
-These are obviously used to print wooden-looking objects, and can look like a lighter or darker wood depending on the temperature of the printer.
+These filaments contain finely ground wood powder mixed with polymer glue.
+These are obviously used to print wooden-looking objects and can look like a lighter or darker wood depending on the temperature of the printer.

-The 3D printing process takes anywhere from a few hours for really simple prints, like a box or a ball, to weeks for much larger detailed projects, like a full-sized home.
+The 3D printing process takes anywhere from a few hours for really simple prints, like a box or a ball, to days or weeks for much larger detailed projects, like a full-sized home.

 How Much Do 3D Printers Cost?